Our urgent enquiry phone line remains open throughout the festive period, and is available 24 hours a day. Call 0800 471 4689.

 Funding after-life care – the options

-Life insurance policies and prepaid funeral plans are financial products designed to provide security and peace of mind, but they serve different purposes and have distinct characteristics.
+These are financial products designed to provide security and peace of mind, but they serve different purposes and have distinct characteristics.
 When it comes to later life planning, it can be difficult to differentiate between these two product types, and understand how the two are related.

 However, it’s crucial to have a clear understanding of the core differences between these two options, to help you make informed decisions about end-of-life planning and financial protection for you and your loved ones.